Jaakko Gauriloff: Early life

 Gauriloff was born in the village of Suonikylä (Suõʹnnʼjel), Petsamo Province, Finland, a few months before the Winter War broke out.
 The family had to be evacuated, and Gauriloff was put in a sledge to which a reindeer was harnessed to pull it.
 For some reason, the reindeer started, and the sledge and young Gauriloff flipped upside down into a snowbank.
-In spite of all this, Gauriloff did not even wake up, the sledge was righted, and the evacuation journey to the Oulu region could begin.
+In spite of all this, Gauriloff did not even wake up, the sledge was righted, and the first of many evacuation journeys could begin.
 During the truce period, the family returned home, where Gauriloff listened to Olavi Virta and Tatu Pekkarinen on his grandfather's gramophone.
-In 1944, after the Continuation War, the Suonikylä Skolts were once again evacuated.
-This time, they were resettled in the Sevettijärvi area of Inari.
+In 1944, after the Continuation War, the Suonikylä Skolts were once again evacuated, this time to the Oulu region.
+Later on, they were resettled in the Sevettijärvi area of Inari.
 Gauriloff's parents did not want to settle there, and thus house no. 1 in Sevettijärvi was left empty.
-In 1956, they received a house in Nilijärvi, near Nellim, where they settled down.
+In 1956, they received a house in Nilijärvi, near Nellim, where they finally settled down.

 Gauriloff became even more interested in music in the 1950s when he listened to records by Olavi Virta and Veikko Tuomi at home.
 "I learned to sing all those songs, 'Hopeinen kuu' and everything", he later said.
 When he heard that Olavi Virta was coming to perform in Ivalo, he went there to see him, travelling the 40 km on his bicycle.
 Having seen the concert, Gauriloff decided to become a singer, too.
 He started singing at the age of 15 and won a schlager competition that was held in Sodankylä in 1961, which he had entered on a bet with his friends.
 Three years later, he placed third in the Finnish Schlager Championships.